How to Make a Single Crochet Stitch

 Now, instead of single crocheting into your foundation chain, we will be single crocheting into the top of your previous row of stitches.

-Step One: Insert your crochet hook into the top of the first single crochet.
+insert your crochet hook into the top of the first single crochet.
 You will be inserting your hook just under the “V” shape.
 See the photos below.

-Step Two: We are now going to repeat the same steps from above.
+We are now going to repeat the same steps from above.
 After your hook is inserted into the first stitch, yo (yarn over) and pull the working yarn through the stitch.
 Then, yo (yarn over) and pull the yarn through both loops on your hook.

-Step Three: Continue single crocheting across the row.
+Continue single crocheting across the row.
 The last single crochet stitch may be a little tricky as it doesn’t quite look like all of the other stitches you’ve been working on.
 You will work a single crochet into this stitch just like all of the previous.

 You can always double-check your work by counting your stitches, each row should have 10 stitches across still.